 - 1. Connect a fully charged battery pack to the BL-2s and turn on your transmitter. - 2.
-With the BL-2s off, press and hold the EZ-Set button until the LED turns solid green, then solid red and then begins blinking red green (Low-Voltage Detection ACTIVE) or red (Low-Voltage Detection DISABLED).
+With the BL-2s off, press and hold the EZ-Set button until the LED turns solid green, then solid red and then begins blinking red (indicating the Profile numbers). - 3.
+When the LED blinks red three times, release Green to Red to C the F7-Set button.

+4. The LED will blink and then turn solid green (Low-Voltage Detection ACTIVE) or red (Low-Voltage Detection DISABLED).
 The model is ready to drive.